spaceship-prompt/spaceship-prompt/Troubleshooting.md

   ```
 * Configure your terminal emulator to use UTF-8 as character encoding.

+In case Unicode symbols aren't supported, you can replace them to those that are compatible with your terminal with `SPACESHIP_*_SYMBOL` options.
+Check out [Options](./docs/Options.md) page for more information.

 ## Some section icons overlap each other?

 ![](https://user-images.githubusercontent.com/3459374/34945188-1f6398be-fa0b-11e7-9845-a744bc3e148d.png)